symbiosika/fastapp-framework/README.md

 - [ ] Docker container to run DB migrations.
 Actually this is solved by GH Actions for each project
 - [ ] Provide a running webserver as docker image
 - [ ] Internal news page (like messdas)
-- [ ] Internal Proxy to connect server-side-rendering frameworks inside
-- [ ] Internal Proxy to connect other webservices
 - [ ] Support for "Grapshs" in Postgre: https://dylanpaulus.com/posts/postgres-is-a-graph-database/ or https://www.adesso.de/de/news/blog/graphrag-komplexe-datenbeziehungen-fuer-effizientere-llm-abfragen-nutzen.jsp
 - [ ] Graphen ggf. nur als URI speichern.
 Also http://product1->"is parent of"->http://product2 (Ref.: Knowledge Graph, Prof. Dengler)
 - [ ] Dark/Light mode for standard pages